hibahassan96/hibahassan96/README.md

 # Data Science Projects Portfolio
 1. [Health Metrics Impact: A Data Visualization Approach [Python:Matplotlib, Seaborn]](https://github.com/hibahassan96/Health-Metrics-Impact-A-Data-Visualization-Approach) - Utilizing the CDC’s Youth Risk Behavior Surveillance System (YRBSS) dataset, this project employed advanced data cleaning, normalization, and aggregation techniques to develop a comprehensive Health Index.
 Through Seaborn and Matplotlib visualizations, we identified a 58% decline in average student health and analyzed the correlation between health metrics and socio-economic outcomes.
 The findings support policy recommendations including restricting vapor product sales to minors, enhancing nutritional support in schools, and increasing sports participation to address identified health disparities.

-2. [The Future of Work: A data-driven approach to understanding the job market [Python:Seaborn, Altair]](https://github.com/hibahassan96/The-Future-of-Work-A-data-driven-approach-to-understanding-the-job-market) -
+2. [The Future of Work: A data-driven approach to understanding the job market [Python:Seaborn, Altair]](https://github.com/hibahassan96/The-Future-of-Work-A-data-driven-approach-to-understanding-the-job-market) - Leveraged Python’s Pandas and Altair to design a comprehensive analysis of AI’s impact on job markets and startup ecosystems.
+We employed advanced data visualization and statistical techniques to investigate AI job postings, regional growth patterns, and startup valuations.
+Our findings reveal key trends in tech job distribution, regional AI opportunities, and the effects of funding and accelerators on startup success.

 3. Digital Transformation: A data story [Tableau][Shorthand][Figma]

 4. Financial Inclusion Analytics with R [R]
 5. Optimization of Food Accessibility [Python][ArcGIS]
 6. Geospatial analytics to drive Social Determinants of Health [ArcGIS]